People helping animals, animals helping people…we are all “helpers of our farm”.

 History and Mission

-Greenlands Farm started a rescue petting farm in 2011 with a vision to provide a sanctuary to farm animals and an educational platform for the community.
-Whether adopted from other rescue organizations, donated from owners, or taking in an animal because the farm could provide a good home, these animals are now a part of our farm and have a new life.
-Greenlands Farm friends established Helpers of Our Farm (HOOF), a not for profit organization that supports these rescued animals and the education and services they provide.
+Greenlands Farm started a petting farm in 2011 with a vision to provide a an educational platform for the community.
+Greenlands Farm friends established Helpers of Our Farm (HOOF) in 2016, a not for profit organization that focuses the educational and therapeutic programs they provide.
 We are “Helpers of Our Farm” not only because these animals depend on humans to help them, but also because these animals help us by teaching us how to love, care, and learn from them.
 They perform an important task of educating visitors during our tours, petting farm, and farm classes.
 The goal has always been to integrate education into the lives of our community through the lives of these animals.

-Our hope is to reduce farm animal abuse, neglect, and the need for rehoming by educating the public on the reality of care and ownership responsibility.
+Our hope is to reduce farm animal abuse, neglect, and the need for rehoming by educating the public on the reality of care (through animal science & animal welfare) and ownership responsibility.
 We believe the lives other farm animals will be changed if there is more awareness of these unsuspected animals in need.
-A more educated society creates smarter choices and future advocates.
+A more educated society creates smarter choices and future advocates for animals and the environment.

 Who We Serve